 Storage volume measured to first overflow outlet of each BMP was defined in HydroCAD using GIS measurement tools, existing stormwater infrastructure, and elevation contour layers.
-Table 23 below describes each of the practices, the storage volume associated with the practice, and the assumptions that were incorporated into the water quality and hydrologic modeling scenarios.
-Taken together, the existing stormwater BMPs capture 4.32 acres of impervious cover.
+Table 20.
+Storage volume and assumptions of existing BMPs describes each of the practices, the storage volume associated with the practice, and the assumptions that were incorporated into the water quality and hydrologic modeling scenarios.
+Taken together, stormwater BMPs captured 15 acres of impervious cover.